Account & verification

 cadence: ambient — sessions through your day

-Sign in at /signin to see your own.
+Sign in at /signin to see your own real ledger — empty until your first envelope, no seeded data.

 For the site-side configuration surface and the platform-fee policy, see /pricing.
 For the per-site config of every site you transact with, see /me/identity.